-In more detail, the assembly of a colored instance is done via the following operations: \begin{itemize} \item A nullary operation, denoted with a constant name $\const{c}$, creating a one-element instance containing the term $\const{c}$, with the original color assignments. \item A nullary operation, denoted $\const{*}$, creating a one-element instance with an ``unnamed'' (i.e., non-constant) element, with the original color assignments. \item A binary operation, denoted by the infix operator $\oplus_{\mathit{Ins}}$, where $\mathit{Ins}$ is a finite set of \emph{instructions}.
-The operation takes two colored instances, creates their \emph{disjoint union}, and executes color and predicate modifications according to the instructions contained in $\mathit{Ins}$.
-The different types of instructions and their effects are as follows: \begin{itemize} \item color-adding: $\cadd{\kappa}{\mu}{I}{\lambda}$ assigns the color $\lambda$ to any tuple obtained by $I$-shuffling a $\kappa$-colored tuple from the first instance with a $\mu$-colored tuple from the second, \item re-coloring: $\recol{\kappa}{\lambda}^0$ changes the color of all $\kappa$-colored tuples from the first instance to $\lambda$ (likewise $\recol{\kappa}{\lambda}^1$ for the second instance), \item predicate-adding: $\radd{\kappa}{\mu}{I}{\rpred}$ assigns the predicate $\rpred$ to any tuple obtained by $I$-shuffling a $\kappa$-colored tuple from the first instance with a $\mu$-colored tuple from the second, \item predicate-materializing: $\unradd{\kappa}{\rpred}^0$ assigns the predicate $\rpred$ to every $\kappa$-colored tuple from the first instance (likewise $\unradd{\kappa}{\rpred}^1$ for the second instance). \end{itemize} \end{itemize} After the described assembly process over colored instances has finished, we obtain the resulting instance we wanted to build by ``forgetting'' all colors and only keeping the predicates.
-Then, an instance's \ercwidth{} is determined by the minimal set of colors required to create it in the way described above.
+In some more detail, the assembly of a colored instance is carried out through the repeated execution of construction operations each of which is one of the following: \begin{itemize} \item A nullary operation, denoted $\newconst{c}$ for some constant name $\const{c}$, creating a one-element instance containing the term $\const{c}$, with the original color assignments. \item A nullary operation, denoted $\newanon$, creating a one-element instance with an ``unnamed'' (i.e., non-constant) element, with the original color assignments. \item A binary operation, denoted by the infix operator $\oplus_{\mathit{Ins}}$, where $\mathit{Ins}$ is a finite set of \emph{instructions}.
+The operation takes two colored instances as input, creates their \emph{disjoint union}, and executes color and predicate modifications according to the instructions contained in $\mathit{Ins}$.
+The different types of instructions and their effects are as follows: \begin{itemize} \item color-adding: the instruction $\cadd{\kappa}{\mu}{I}{\lambda}$ assigns the color $\lambda$ to any tuple obtained by $I$-shuffling a $\kappa$-colored tuple from the first input instance with a $\mu$-colored tuple from the second, \item re-coloring: the instruction $\recol{\kappa}{\lambda}^0$ changes the color of all $\kappa$-colored tuples from the first input instance to $\lambda$ (in the same way, the instruction $\recol{\kappa}{\lambda}^1$ re-colors tuples originating from the second input instance), \item predicate-adding: the instruction $\radd{\kappa}{\mu}{I}{\rpred}$ assigns the predicate $\rpred$ to any tuple obtained by $I$-shuffling a $\kappa$-colored tuple of the first instance with a $\mu$-colored tuple of the second, \item predicate-materializing: the instruction $\unradd{\kappa}{\rpred}^0$ assigns the predicate $\rpred$ to every $\kappa$-colored tuple from the first input instance (likewise, the instruction $\unradd{\kappa}{\rpred}^1$ materializes predicates out of colored tuples originating from the second input instance). \end{itemize} \end{itemize}